 1.3 Note that this and very similar schemes have been suggested by a few thinkers in N America and Europe and have been discussed more than a few times over the last decade or so.
 I know of no faqih-specialist–teacher, elder or colleague–who has ever opined that it is permissible.

-Yes, but do you know of any reasonable objections these “specialists” may have had?
-Please share if you do because you haven’t mentioned any yet.
+Assuming it has, do you know of any reasonable objections these “specialists” may have had?
+Please share if you do because you haven’t mentioned any yet!

 2. Nevertheless please do not be disheartened.
 I applaud your innovative thinking; encourage you to continue to address this area of pressing need for the community and encourage you to continue think originally.
 If you have questions please contact us.